pyenv/pyenv/README.md

 $ brew install rbenv
 ~~~

-Afterwards you'll still need to add `eval "$(rbenv init -)"` to your
+Afterwards you'll still need to run `rbenv init` for instructions
-profile as stated in the caveats.
-You'll only ever have to do this
+as stated in the caveats.
+You'll only ever have to do this once.
-once.

 ### How rbenv hooks into your shell